kalki-eshwar/kalki-eshwar.github.io/README.md

 - `POSTHOG_KEY` — your PostHog project key (required)
 - `POSTHOG_HOST` — optional, e.g., `https://us.i.posthog.com`

+These secrets will be injected into the build as `NEXT_PUBLIC_POSTHOG_KEY` and `NEXT_PUBLIC_POSTHOG_HOST` so the client bundle can send events (set the secrets in repo Settings → Secrets and variables → Actions).

 This repository includes a post-deploy smoke test in `.github/workflows/deploy.yml` that will run `node scripts/send-posthog-smoke-batch.js` after successful Pages deployment using the above secrets.
 If the smoke test fails, the workflow will fail so you can investigate.

 > Important: Do not commit your PostHog keys to the repo.
 Use GitHub repository secrets as described above.